Frequently Asked Questions

 What is Dying Matters Awareness Week?

-The highlight of the Dying Matters Coalition’s calendar is Dying Matters Awareness Week, which runs in May.
+The highlight of the Dying Matters calendar is Dying Matters Awareness Week, which runs in May.
 The Awareness Week involves a programme of events to mark the occasion and is being supported by a national PR and media campaign.
-Coalition members are supporting Dying Matters Awareness Week in a wide variety of ways, in many places with support from the national Coalition.
+People support Dying Matters Awareness Week in a wide variety of ways.

 Why should I talk about death?
 Isn't it morbid?